dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_diet.rst

 >>> sampler = LeapHybridCQMSampler()

 Submit the CQM to the selected solver.
-For one particular execution, the CQM hybrid sampler returned 33 samples, out of which 32 were solutions that met all the constraints
+For one particular execution, the CQM hybrid sampler returned 49 samples, out of which 25 were solutions that met all the constraints.

 >>> sampleset = sampler.sample_cqm(cqm)
 >>> feasible_sampleset = sampleset.filter(lambda row: row.is_feasible)